jtcode42/roblox_code_snippets/README.md

 # Roblox code snippets

-Here I keep little chunks of code I use.
+Here I keep little chunks of code I use in my games.
 They are free to take and use in your game.
 If possible, please give credit to jtrobloxian(me!).